SAgarwal-24/CP/README.md

 ->      C(n,r) %  M
 ->      [n!/((n-r)! . (r!))] % M

-we want something like below , but it mathematically wrong ->       (n! % M) / ([(n-r)! % M]. [(r!) % M] %M )
+we want something like below , but it is mathematically wrong ->       (n! % M) / ([(n-r)! % M]. [(r!) % M] %M )

 so we will do